Excused vs unexcused absences from work and how to handle them

 Improperly requested time off

-If employees know they need time off in advance for pre-scheduled activities like family events, non-urgent medical appointments, or vacations, but they fail to follow the proper request and approval process, employers may consider their absence unexcused.
-In essence, employers might not excuse absences that employees could have reasonably requested beforehand.
+If employees know they need time off in advance for pre-scheduled activities like family events, non-urgent medical appointments, or vacations, they need to follow the proper request and approval process.
+Otherwise, employers may consider their absence unexcused.
+Employers might not excuse absences that employees could have reasonably requested beforehand.

-If employees call out on short notice instead of requesting time off, or if their specific vacation time request is denied, employers may count it as an unexcused absence.
+If employees call out on short notice instead of requesting time off or their specific vacation time request is denied, employers may count it as an unexcused absence.

 Unapproved partial-day absences